iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Way 11: Contact Apple Support

-If none of the above methods work, it may be time to seek professional help from Apple Support.
+If none of the above methods work, it's time to seek help from Apple Support.

 1. Visit the Apple Support website or open the Apple Support app.

-2. Choose Get Support and follow the prompts to explain your issue.
+2. Choose Get Support and follow the prompts to describe your issue.

-3. You can either schedule a call, chat, or book a visit to an Apple Store for in-person assistance.
+3. You can schedule a call, chat, or book a visit to an Apple Store.

-4. Provide details about the troubleshooting steps you've already attempted for more efficient support.
+4. Provide details about the troubleshooting steps you've already taken.

 Conclusion